mgcl-buw/mgcl/README.md

 ## Install

 Run the cmake install target in order to install mgcl.
-The install path can be set using the variable CMAKE_INSTALL_PATH.
+The install location can be adjusted by providing the `--prefix <path>` argument.
+For example:

 ```
+cmake --install "$HOME"/projects/mgcl/build --prefix "$HOME"/mgcl
 ```